learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 At this point, our problem of finding the minimum RSS may seem simple.
 For example, why not simply try **all** of the different values for the slope, and find the value where RSS is the lowest?

 So far, we have held one variable, the y-intercept, constant in order to experiment with the other.
 We need an approach that will continue to work as we change both of the variables in our regression line.
 Altering the second variable makes things far more complicated.
-Here is a quick look at our cost curve if we can change both our slope value $m$ *and* the y-intercept:
+Here is a quick look at our cost curve if we can change both our slope value $m$ *and* the y-intercept $b$:

 <img src="./images/new_gradientdescent.png" width="600">